Module 1: The agentic app and why observability matters

 2. Then ask one more:

 Each question triggers a different tool call behind the scenes.
-By the time you finish, your CEO session will have 3 turns spanning portfolio health, denial analysis, and officer performance.
+By the time you finish, your CEO session will have 3 turns spanning pipeline health, denial analysis, and officer performance.
 In Module 4, you’ll trace every step of this conversation end-to-end.

 The observability challenge